 VISION: Nurturing communities of Irish researchers

-IrishRSA will support the development of the 7 Irish university research staff associations
+IrishRSA supports the development of Irish HEI research staff associations

 - facilitating communication between the RSA and

 - sharing of best practices of research careers

 IrishRSA plays an important role in the Irish research enterprise by enhancing the productivity and experiences of Irish research staff, postdoctoral scholars, and early-career researchers, who together are the lifeblood of the Irish research enterprise.

 MISSION: Providing a voice for Irish research staff and postdoctoral scholars

 Researchers are a highly mobile part of the Irish research enterprise.
 Policy concerning research careers in Ireland is determined through a variety of policy stakeholders.
 These consist of: